 After his discharge from the British-Indian Army, Alavandar got employed as a salesman at Gem and Company, the foremost dealers of fountain pens in China Bazaar, Madras, owned by M.C.
 Cunnan Chetty, a fellow Vysya.

 Despite his unseemly looks, Alavandar always dressed well with a necktie or a bow-tie to boot.
-He was not keen in conducting business, but had interest only in women.
+He was not keen on conducting business but had interest only in women.
 He was indubitably a womanizer, a local Casanova, romantically involved with many women.

 In the early 50s, fountain pens were a prized possession.
 Alavandar used to allure young women by initially presenting them fancy fountain pens, building their friendship, and eventually taking them to a lodge on Broadway to have sex with them.

-Alavandar also sold saris in installments on easy payment terms.
+Alavandar also sold saris in instalments on easy payment terms.
 He chose this line of business mainly to inveigle women.
-Many of his women clients who failed to pay the installments were willing to pay him in kind by accompanying him to lodges to have sex with him.
+Many of his women clients who failed to pay the instalments were willing to pay him in kind by accompanying him to lodges to have sex with him.

 He regularly visited the YMCA, opposite the Madras High Court, always in the company of a woman.
 Once he boasted to one of his friends that he had slept with 400+ women of all communities.